MicrosoftDocs/dynamics365smb-docs/business-central/ui-set-report-layout.md

 2. Set the **Company** field at the top to the company that includes the report.
 3. Find and select the report in the list, then do one of the following steps:

-   - If the layout you want to switch to has a different type than the current layout, select the **Layout Type** field, then choose the type of the layout you want to set on the report.
+   - If the layout that you want to switch to is a different type than the current layout, select the **Layout Type** field, then choose the type of the layout you want to set on the report.
-   - If the layout you want to switch to has the same layout type as the current layout, choose the **Select Layout** action at the top.
+   - If the layout that you want to switch to the same type as the current layout, select the **Select Layout** action at the top.

 4. In the **Report Layouts** page, select the layout, then select **OK**.